Help! My Spa Pump is Leaking!

 Another type of leaking union occurs when the threads that are screwed into the exit of the pump have heated up and shrunken slightly.
 This can happen if the pump runs dry, or otherwise generates enough heat.
 The tell tale sign to look for is water leaking around the union which carries water out of the pump.
 When it happens on the incoming union, the one that brings water into the pump, this will usually draw air when the pump is running, and leak water when the pump is off.

 In both cases, you can quickly repair a leaking union, by reseating or replacing a union o-ring, or replacing a union half that has shrunken.
-If you have trouble finding the right spa union parts (there are a number of different union types), please let us know!

 The third and final type of leaking spa pump is the leaking volute, aka impeller housing.
 The volute can become cracked if left full of water at freezing temperatures, which then drains the spa for you as it thaws.